yamalight/microwork/README.md

 service.autoreportHardwareStats();
 ```

-To listen to the stats you need to tap into `microwok.node.status` topic, like so:
+To listen to the stats you need to tap into `microwork.node.status` topic, like so:
 ```js
 await service.subscribe('microwork.node.status', (stats) => {
     console.log(stats); // <- stats object